LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       #### The 1863 Salon: Luncheon on the Grass

-      Manet tried again in 1863, this time with a painting called [Dejuner Sur l'Herbe](/top-10-impressionist-paintings#1) (Luncheon on the Grass).
+      Manet tried again in 1863, this time with a painting called Le [Dejeuner sur l'herbe](/top-10-impressionist-paintings#1) (Luncheon on the Grass).

       Even to a modern eye, this is an unusual work: the foreground shows two well-dressed Parisian men eating a picnic with a naked female.
 A partially dressed woman bathes in the mid-ground.
 And the four figures are pictured under a coarsely painted tree canopy.